AVG Antivirus Review 2023

 Note: January 2020 Controversy surrounding the sale of user data

-An investigative report published jointly by Motherboard (Vice) and PCmag in January 2020 revealed that Avast, through its subsidiary, Jumpshot, had sold user data on a massive scale to third-parties, including Google, Microsoft, McKinsey, Pepsi, and Yelp.
-According to the authors, this data pertains to "Google searches, GPS coordinates used in Google Maps, LinkedIn site history, YouTube videos, and porn browsing history, including the entered search terms and the videos watched."
-Even though no personal data was sold, it would not have been difficult for the buying companies to identify individual user IDs on the basis of movement data and device numbers.
-In the interim, Avast's CEO Ondrej Vlcek apologized for the incident and closed Jumpshot.
+An investigative report by Motherboard (Vice) and PCmag in January 2020 revealed that Avast's subsidiary, Jumpshot, had sold lots of data to third parties including Google, Microsoft, McKinsey, Pepsi, and Yelp.
+This relates to "Google searches, GPS coordinates used in Google Maps, LinkedIn site history, YouTube videos, and porn browsing history, including the entered search terms and the videos watched."

 4.